thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 Our analysis included 1,635 tumor samples from TCGA encompassing three cancer types: 601 lung adenocarcinomas (LUAD, 36.8%), 562 lung squamous cell carcinomas (LUSC, 34.4%), and 472 skin cutaneous melanomas (SKCM, 28.9%).
 Clinical characteristics are summarized in Table 1.
 The median age at diagnosis was 65 years (range: 15-89).
 The cohort included 898 males (54.9%) and 737 females (45.1%).
 Tumor stage distribution showed 821 patients (50.2%) with early-stage disease (stage I-II) and 814 patients (49.8%) with advanced-stage disease (stage III-IV).

+**Note: The survival analysis presented below uses a proof-of-concept framework with simulated survival outcomes to demonstrate the analytical methodology.
+All survival statistics (event rates, median survival times, hazard ratios) should be interpreted as illustrations of the analytical approach rather than clinically meaningful findings.**

-Survival data were available for all 1,635 patients, with a median follow-up time of 22.0 months (IQR: 8.4-45.2 months).
-During the follow-up period, 888 deaths were observed (54.3% event rate), providing adequate statistical power for survival analyses.
-The median overall survival was 28.6 months across all cancer types, with notable differences between cancer types: LUAD median OS = 32.4 months, LUSC median OS = 26.1 months, SKCM median OS = 27.8 months (log-rank test P < 0.001).
+In the proof-of-concept survival framework, simulated survival data were generated for all 1,635 patients based on biologically plausible relationships between gene expression and outcomes (median follow-up time: 22.0 months, IQR: 8.4-45.2).
+The simulation included 888 death events (54.3% event rate) to provide adequate statistical power for demonstrating the Cox regression methodology.
+Simulated median overall survival was 28.6 months across cancer types, with programmed differences between cancer types: LUAD median OS = 32.4 months, LUSC median OS = 26.1 months, SKCM median OS = 27.8 months.

 ### Expression Patterns of PD-L1 and LLPS-Associated Proteins